DCF Discount on Swedish Stocks: 14.57% CAGR Over 25 Years on the Stockholm Exchange

 Full methodology is covered in the US flagship post.
 Short version:

 Signal: FCF/MarketCap >= 8.78% (equivalent to a 20%+ discount to intrinsic value under a Gordon Growth Model with g=2.5%, r=10%, implied multiple=13.67x).
 Universe: STO (Nasdaq Stockholm).
 All listed stocks meeting the filters.
 Period: 2000-2025 (25 years, annual rebalancing in April).
 Portfolio: Top 50 by FCF yield, equal weight.
 Cash if fewer than 10 qualify.
 Market cap floor: SEK 5B (~$460M USD equivalent).
 Costs: Size-tiered transaction costs (0.1% for >$10B, 0.3% for $2-10B, 0.5% for <$2B).
 Point-in-time: 45-day filing lag, 18-month staleness filter.
-Benchmark: S&P 500 (SPY).
+Benchmark: OMX Stockholm 30 (^OMXS30), price-only.
 All returns in SEK.
+Execution: Next-day close (MOC).
+Signal generated at rebalance date, executed at the following trading day's close.
 Data: Ceta Research (FMP financial data warehouse).

 The Screen

-WITH fcf_data AS (
+WITH latest_cfs AS (

-FROM cash_flow_statement
+SELECT * FROM cash_flow_statement

-WHERE period = 'FY'
+WHERE period = 'FY' AND freeCashFlow > 0 AND reportedCurrency = 'SEK'

 ),

-mktcap_data AS (
+latest_km AS (

-FROM key_metrics
+SELECT * FROM key_metrics

-WHERE period = 'FY'
+WHERE period = 'FY' AND marketCap > 5000000000

 )